 You may not be aware of this, but in addition to being the founder of Hormonology and creator of the Hormone Horoscope, I’m also a full-time health journalist.
 You can see my articles every week in Woman’s World magazine, which is a weekly print publication you can find on any newsstand and at supermarkets in the U.S. and Canada.

 While I love to write about hormones (obviously), I’m also passionate about study-proven natural remedies.
 In an article I’m writing today for Woman’s World, I’m exploring natural treatments that have been shown to work as well as prescription drugs and over-the-counter medications–and sometimes even better.
-(Look for that article in May.)

 This got me to thinking about a great natural remedy to overcome constipation in the second half of your cycle when progesterone can trigger irregularity by slowing down movement in the digestive tract: Eat a slice of rye bread!